 If any of these terms are not clear to you, please do contact us at And Other Stories: email@example.com

-The prize is open to submissions of unpublished book-length works of literary merit written in English by a writer, of any nationality or descent, who lives in the North of England or who has a strong connection to the North.
+The prize is open to submissions of unpublished, completed book-length works of literary merit written in English by a writer, of any nationality or descent, who lives in the North of England or who has a strong connection to the North.
+The author’s previous history is not important for the prize’s judging – the author can be a prize-winning household name or have never before submitted a line anywhere.

-This is the wildcard opportunity.
-(And Other Stories reserves the right to decide whose entry is eligible.)
-Writers living outside the defined North of England may enter, on the condition that they include a short (under 200 word) statement that (anonymously) explains their connection to the North and why they see fit to enter the Northern Book Prize.
-If you have paid to enter and your entry is rejected on this ground, your entry fee will be refunded.
+However, we know cultural boundaries are fluid and have a wild card opportunity too: writers living outside the defined North of England may enter, on the condition that they include a short (under 200 word) statement that anonymously explains their verifiable, plausible claim to being a Northerner and why they see fit to enter the Northern Book Prize.

 If you win an award you will be asked to prove your place of residence and identity, however you retain the right to publication under any name you choose.